rust-lang/rust/text/0000-macro-at-most-once-rep.md

 }
 ```

 The pattern portion is composed of zero or more subpatterns concatenated together.
 One possible subpattern is to repeat another subpattern some number of times.
-This is extremely useful when writing variadic macros (e.g. `println`):
+This is useful when writing variadic macros (e.g. `println`):

 ```rust
 macro_rules! println {